mkchahal/ms-project-manager/README.md

 3.Switch to client folder, install the modules and start the app: `cd client`, `npm i` & `npm start`.
 The app will start at the `http://localhost:3000`.

-4. Switch to server folder using `cd ../server` and run `npm run dev` to start the nodemon.
+4. Switch to root folder using `cd ../` and run `npm run dev` to start the nodemon.
 The server will start running at `http://localhost:{PORT}`.